hmoradiya/CS515_Project3/Readme.md

    1. Ubuntu: curl -X DELETE http://localhost:5000/post/1/delete/<post-key>
    2. Windows: Invoke-WebRequest -Method DELETE -Uri "http://localhost:5000/post/2/delete/<post:key>" -Verbose

-## A List Extensions added in this assignment
+Extention tested commands

+**Bugs or Issues - not resolve**

+No

+**Difficult issue or bug and how you resolved**

+NO

+**List of 5 extensions which are we used in this project**
 1. User and User Keys
+2. Threaded Replies
+3. Date and time based range queries
+4. Thread based range queries
+5. Full text search

+**Detailed summaries of our tests for each of your extensions**

+1. User and User Keys
-   1. In this extension we can create users and return their id, key, username and realname for the success result.
+-In this extension we can create users and return their id, key, username   and realname for the success result.
-   2. For error result we are returning 400 and other status code with thier respective message.
+-For error result we are returning 400 and other status code with thier respective message.
-   3. Commands:
+-Tests Commands:
       1. Ubuntu:
          1. Create User: curl -X POST -H "Content-type: application/json" -d "{\"username\" : \"hardik07\", \"realname\" : \"hardik\"}" "localhost:5000/user"
          2. Get User: curl -v http://localhost:5000/user/1